-Another danger of mixing Xanax and alcohol is the fact that both substances reduce the amount of blood flow to the brain because they are both depressants.
-This can cause an influx in inhibitory neurotransmitters which in turn means that a person will begin to experience extreme problems critical thinking, problem-solving, impulse and self-control, judgment, logic and reasoning, and planning.
+Another danger of mixing Xanax and alcohol is that both substances reduce the amount of blood flow to the brain because they are both depressants.
+This can cause an influx in inhibitory neurotransmitters which in turn means that a person will begin to experience severe problems with critical thinking, problem-solving, impulse and self-control, judgment, logic and reasoning, and planning.
 This can also affect physical movement and coordination.

-The higher levels of inhibitory neurotransmitters mean that a user will often have blackouts or memory gaps when taking Xanax and alcohol together.
-These memory gaps can be short-term from just the time when the person is using these substances, or they can be long-term and have devastating effects on the mental capacity of the user.
+The higher inhibitory neurotransmitters mean users often have blackouts or memory gaps when taking Xanax and alcohol together.
+These memory gaps can be short-term from the time when the person is using these substances, or they can be long-term and have devastating effects on the user’s mental capacity.

 Overdosing on anything is an extremely scary and intense situation.
-That is why it is important to know the signs and symptoms of an overdose to prevent yourself or someone you love from having irreversible bodily damage or even death.
+That is why knowing the signs and symptoms of an overdose is important to prevent yourself or someone you love from having irreversible bodily damage or even death.

-Xanax is incredibly easy to overdose on and so is alcohol.
-Both are substances that are highly addictive on their own and so when they are used together they can increase the addictive quality of the other to the point where a person can begin to ingest more substances to feel the same effect as they did in the beginning.
+Xanax is incredibly easy to overdose on, and so is alcohol.
+Both are substances that are highly addictive on their own.
+So when they are used together, they can increase the addictive quality of the other to the point where a person can begin to ingest more substances to feel the same effect as they did in the beginning.

 As a person begins to ingest more Xanax and alcohol to reach the intoxication state where they feel good, the toxicity of Xanax in the bloodstream builds up to an extreme point.
 This is when a person is in danger of overdosing on Xanax and alcohol.

-There are a variety of symptoms of Xanax and alcohol overdose.
+There are various symptoms of Xanax and alcohol overdose.
 Some severe symptoms and symptoms are similar to the side effects of taking prescription Xanax.